wp-plugins/sumome/Readme.txt

 >SumoMe provides free tools you need to grow your WordPress site.
 This plugin will make it easy for your readers to join your email list, share your articles and optimize with analytics.
 The free tools include:
 >
->List Builder will let you create a fancy lightbox pop up to [build email subscriptions](http://sumome.com/?src=wordpress) (for MailChimp, Aweber, GetResponse, MyEmma, ActiveCampaign, Infusionsoft, HubSpot, Feedblitz, Ontraport, Klaviyo, Constant Contact, Mad Mimi, Vero, Zapier, Pardot, or others).
+>`List Builder` will let you create a fancy lightbox pop up to [build email subscriptions](http://sumome.com/?src=wordpress) (for MailChimp, Aweber, GetResponse, MyEmma, ActiveCampaign, Infusionsoft, HubSpot, Feedblitz, Ontraport, Klaviyo, Constant Contact, Mad Mimi, Vero, Zapier, Pardot, or others).
 >
->Share makes it insanely easy for people to share on mobile or web all of your great content.
+>`Share` makes it insanely easy for people to share on mobile or web all of your great content.
 >
->Heat Maps help you see where people are clicking (or not) on your website.
+>`Scroll Box` is an email collection box triggered by how far your reader makes it down the screen.
 >
->Highlighter makes it easy to click to tweet about your article by selecting popular parts of your writing (like Kindle and Medium).
+>`Smart Bar` is a Floating Bar that can appear at the top or bottom of your website.
+You can encourage people to subscribe to your newsletter, go to a specific page or follow you on your social networks.
 >
+>`Heat Maps` help you see where people are clicking (or not) on your website.
+>
+>`Highlighter` makes it easy to click to tweet about your article by selecting popular parts of your writing (like Kindle and Medium).
+>
->Image Sharer makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter.
+>`Image Sharer` makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter.
 >
 >And even more great free tools in our Sumo Store.